 Peel off the white paper to reveal the front side of the adhesive.

 Now you’re ready to add the glitter!
 (I did this in the garage over a bin in an attempt to keep the glitter contained and out of the house!)
 Silhouette sells glitter specifically for use with the double-sided adhesive, and it is very fine.
-I just used regular craft store glitter, which is larger, but it still stuck on very well I love how it looks.
+I just used regular craft store glitter, which is larger, but it still stuck on very well and I love how it looks.

 Use a dry paint brush to remove the excess glitter.
 You can even brush over the adhesive to get the glitter that’s not really stuck on and make sure there’s a completely stuck layer of glitter underneath.

 Ta-da!
 A lovely glitter monogrammed pumpkin that can be used year after year!